 Preprints are preliminary reports of work that have not been peer reviewed.
 They should therefore not be used to guide clinical practice, health-related behavior or health policy.
 They should not be reported in the media as established information.

-- The BMJ and BMJ journals do not consider the deposition of preprints in dedicated preprint repositories to be prior publication.
+BMJ fully supports and encourages the archiving of preprints in any recognised, not-for-profit, preprint server.
+The BMJ and BMJ Journals do not consider the deposition of preprints in dedicated preprint repositories at the same time as, or before, submission to a journal to be prior publication.

 “This article has been published in [insert full citation] following peer review and can also be viewed on the journal’s website at [insert DOI].

 BMJ is a founding partner of medRxiv, an independent preprint server for the clinical research community.
 Our partnership with medRxiv enables us to offer the direct transfer of manuscripts from medRxiv to all BMJ journals.

 When submitting a preprint at medRxiv, authors are offered the option to automatically submit their paper to any BMJ journal.
 This process immediately transfers all manuscript files and author submitted metadata, reducing the requirement for authors to complete multiple submissions across multiple systems.

 This service can be accessed from the Author area on MedRxiv after the submission of a preprint.
 Upon initiating a transfer, the author will receive an email from the BMJ submission system – ScholarOne Manuscripts – advising them on how to finalise the transfer.
 Articles may be submitted prior to, or concurrently with, submission to a journal but will not be posted if it has already been accepted or published elsewhere.

 Preprint citations should include the author name(s), title, preprint server, the Preprint] ‘tag’, the document version (e.g. most recent date modified), the date the preprint was cited, the Digital Object Identifier (DOI) and should follow the BMJ reference style.